corpnewt/Mac-Multi-Tool/README.md

 - NOTE - You can have multiple config plists in *Resources*.
 The script just looks for the "*config*" prefix when searching for them.
 This feature is helpful if you build installers for several different sets of hardware, you could have *config-mobo1.plist*, *config-mobo2.plist*, etc.

 3. You'll need to have an "*HFSPlus.efi*" file in *Resources*.
-I cannot distribute that file for copyright reasons, but you can search for it online.
+HFSPlus.efi can be downloaded from https://github.com/JrCs/CloverGrowerPro/tree/master/Files/HFSPlus/X64

 - NOTE - You can have multiple HFSPlus files in Resources.
 The script just looks for the "*HFSPlus*" prefix when searching for them.
 I just included this in case a newer version of "*HFSPlus.efi*" emerges that may have some compatibility issues for certain hardware.